grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 Writing interval can be controlled via `metrics_generator.registry.collection_interval`.

 When multi-tenancy is enabled, the metrics-generator forwards the `X-Scope-OrgID` header of the original request to the `remote_write` endpoint.
 This feature can be disabled by setting `remote_write_add_org_id_header` to false.

+## Native histograms

+The metrics-generator supports the ability to produce native histograms, for high-resolution data.
+Users must [update the receiving endpoint](https://grafana.com/docs/mimir/latest/configure/configure-native-histograms-ingestion/) to ingest native histograms, and [update histogram queries](https://grafana.com/docs/mimir/latest/visualize/native-histograms/) in their dashboards.

+To learn more about the configuration, refer to the [Metrics-generator]({{< relref "../configuration#metrics-generator" >}}) section of the Tempo Configuration documentation.